Categorical Quantum Mechanics: 2021-2022

 - Bicategories and their graphical calculus

-The notes and slides for the entire course can be downloaded here.
+The notes and slides for the entire course are available for download in the course materials section.

 After studying this course, students will be able to: